Sp3rick/GroupHelp/README.md

-    create a privacy setting where users can ask to esclude themself from tagResolver and replace his's first name in database with "Anonymous" allow to disable tagResolver log on group settings allow to mute only media, or specific media type or extras once bot will be declared ready to use, add code versioning system to update database when user update it create a privacy option to allow a user deleting his data from the bot custom roles
+    create a privacy setting where users can ask to esclude themself from tagResolver and replace his's first name in database with "Anonymous" allow to disable tagResolver log on group settings allow to mute only media, or specific media type or extras create a privacy option to allow a user deleting his data from the bot custom roles
     optimize database.get, .update and .save to store in temporal array most used users